 Namgyal Rinpoche instructed Lama Mark to begin teaching Abhidhamma and its meditations in 1975, to pass on a yogic tradition which Rinpoche received in Burma.
 Rinpoche gave this Abhidhamma transmission during a three-month period on the Polish Ocean Lines freighter, the Zgymunt Stary.
-In the following year, Lama Mark was asked by his Root Teacher to guide students in Tantric-Vajrayana meditations.
+In the following year he was asked by his Root Teacher to guide students in Tantric-Vajrayana meditations.
 In 1976, Rinpoche gave the novice ordination to Lama Mark, who held this for a number of years.

-During the 1980’s Lama Mark was a Resident Teacher during Namgyal Rinpoche’s seminary program at the Dharma Centre of Canada called The Academy.
+During the 1980’s Lama Webber was a Resident Teacher during Namgyal Rinpoche’s seminary program at the Dharma Centre of Canada called The Academy.
 The title “Lama” was bestowed by H. E. Chogye Trinchen Rinpoche in 2001 with the name Lama Karma Tenpa Lekshe Yongdu.
-And in 2002 Namgyal Rinpoche gave authorization for Lama Mark to bestow Empowerments (wong-kur) in the Vajrayana Tantric tradition.
-Lama Mark also attended Namgyal Rinpoche’s final Teacher’s Training at the Dharma Centre of Canada in 2003.
+And in 2002 Namgyal Rinpoche gave encouragement and authorization for Lama Mark to bestow empowerments (wong-kur) in the Vajrayana Tantric tradition.
+He also attended Namgyal Rinpoche’s final Teacher’s Training in 2003 at The Dharma Centre of Canada.

 He is the author of the books, “Why Meditate?
-A Heart Song of Vast Release“, “Union of Loving-kindness and Emptiness”, “Blazing Awakeness, a very brief outline of the progress of insight within the classic Abhidhamma and Mahamudra-Dzogchen traditions”, “Contemplating Illusion Through Loving All Life” and most recently, “Liberation of What?
+A Heart Song of Vast Release“, “Union of Loving-kindness and Emptiness”, “Blazing Awakeness, a very brief outline of the progress of insight within the classic Abhidhamma and Mahamudra-Dzogchen traditions”, “Contemplating Illusion Through Loving All Life” , “Liberation of What?
 The Science Behind Meditation and Liberation, a very brief survey” and many study guides on various topics of Buddha Dharma.
 He is also the editor of the booklet of prayers and contemplations called “A Basket of Gems” and the Namgyal Yangzab Buddhist Community of Canada booklet of prayers and contemplations.

-Lama Mark Webber is a Visiting and Resident Teacher for a number of retreat and Dharma centres including the Crystal Mountain Retreat Centre, Galiano Island, B. C. where he resides nearby at Namgyal Choling Gompa Hermitage.
-He is the Guiding Teacher for the Queenstown Dharma Centre, New Zealand.
-For several periods during the past 25 years Lama Mark has served as the Resident Teacher at the Dharma Centre of Canada in Kinmount, Ontario; the Lama serves the DCC community as one of its four Spiritual Directors.
+Lama Mark Webber is a Visiting and Resident Teacher for a number of retreat and Dharma centres including the Crystal Mountain Society, Galiano Island, B. C. where he resides nearby at Namgyal Choling Gompa Hermitage.
+He is the Guiding Teacher for the Queenstown Dharma Centre, New Zealand and for several periods during the past 25 years he was the Resident Teacher at the Dharma Centre of Canada (DCC) in Kinmount, Ontario; the Lama serves the DCC community as one of its four Spiritual Directors.
 He also teaches by invitation at many other locations in Canada, Guatemala and worldwide.
 In 2020 he helped establish the Namgyal Yangzab Buddhist Community of Canada (NYBCC), a nationally incorporated non-for-profit organization, acting as its Spiritual Director.